A campervan can be a compact and capable home on wheels. In this section we review off-road campervans available in the Australian market.

 This pop-top conversion on the ubiquitous LandCruiser Troop Carrier was the brainchild of Stefano Bonetti, who upgraded it for 2021.

 Many tradies and handy-folk have built their own campervans and motorhomes.
 Here’s a guide to the process, so you can see if such a project is right for you.

 One of Trakka’s earliest camping conversions was done on the LandCruiser Troop Carrier, more than 30 years ago.
-The latest development of the Bushman pop-top is a new design.
+The last development of the Bushman pop-top was a new design.

 Trakka has expanded its Jabiru range with the introduction of two upgraded 2020 variants that are based on the Mercedes-Benz Sprinter 4×4.